 PSU’s MS ECE power engineering track provides an industry-focused educational pathway for individuals who wish to enhance their depth in power engineering.
 Courses cover topics such as protection, power systems design, stability, planning and operations.
 Students are exposed to industry-relevant software, including ETAP, PowerWorld, ATP and ASPEN.
 Classes are offered in the evenings to accommodate work schedules.
 And, many of the instructors have been recruited from the local power industry.

 Students who begin this track should have a solid understanding of power systems components and fundamental power systems analysis techniques.
-PSU’s ECE 347 (non-rotating power systems components, fundamental analytical methods) and ECE 348 (rotating power systems components, power systems controls) together prepare students well for the MS ECE power engineering track.
-Students who have taken PSU’s ECE 441 & 442 courses should also be well-prepared to enter this specialization.
+PSU’s EE 347 (non-rotating power systems components, fundamental analytical methods) and EE 348 (rotating power systems components, power systems controls) together prepare students well for the MS ECE power engineering track.

 Depth and Breadth Course list

 EE 536 Power Systems Stability